victor-barbe/DevOps-project/README.md

 ## Apply CI/CD pipeline

+The goal of applying CI/CD is to allow our code to be deployed at any moment, while making the integration of new code in the project secure by testing it automatically on git actions.

+1. Continuous integration

+First to achieve continuous integration, we have to create a [`github/workflows`](github/workflows) file.
+This file will contain a main.yml program that will configure the paramters for the continuous inegration.

+Then, when pushing our project on github, git action will automatically test our code following the jobs that were defined in the [`main.yml`](main.yml).

+2. Continuous developpement

+To achieve continuous developpement, we are going to use heroku.

 ## Configure and provision a virtual environment and run your application using the IaC approach

 ## Build Docker image of your application